-There is a MAC address label on each SMD17E2 which has a writable surface.
+There is a MAC address label on each SMD23E2 and SMD24E2 which has a writable surface.
 There is room on the label for writing the programmed IP address of the unit.
 It is a best practice to use this label to document the IP address of the unit in case it is ever repurposed.

-In order to conform to the ODVA specification for EtherNet/IP, the SMD17E2 also supports the DHCP protocol.
+When using EtherNet/IP, the SMD23E2 and SMD24E2 units also supports the DHCP protocol.
 You will need an EtherNet/IP DHCP server, such as the one available from Rockwell Automation, in order to use this protocol.
 The AMCI Net Configurator utility offers the same functionality and should be used unless your company policy prevents you from installing third party utilities.